aag1990/UAHL/README.md

 > A. Alghamdi and G. Reger, "Pattern Extraction for Behaviours of Multi-StageThreats via Unsupervised Learning", in *IEEE Cyber Science*, 2020.

 BibTeX entry:
-> WILL BE UPDATED WHEN THE PAPER PUBLISHED
+> WILL BE UPDATED WHEN THE PAPER IS PUBLISHED ON IEEE XPLORE
 <!-- @article{WILL BE UPDATED WHEN THE PAPER PUBLISHED,
     title       = {Pattern Extraction for Behaviours of Multi-StageThreats via Unsupervised Learning},
     author      = {A Alghamdi, Ahmed and Reger, Giles},